 - Venice gondola ride

-See Related: Best Day Trips from Milan, Italy
+See Related: Day Trips from Milan, Italy

 Take a day to experience the iconic rolling hills and rosy hues and green pastures of Italy’s Tuscany.
 The Best of Tuscany in One Day Trip from Florence is an award-winning tour from Walkabout Florence Tours.
 This 13-stop adventure has it all.
 Explore Italian art, history, incredible scenery, and delicious food.
 This Italy tour also includes a UNESCO World Heritage Site.